 After Queen Anne’s she read for a Master’s in English at Dundee University.
 In Dundee she married a fellow student and gave birth to her first daughter.
 She remained in the city as a postgraduate student researching ‘postmodern American fiction’.
 She was aggrieved when she was denied a doctorate but later regarded it as the making of her: ‘Your life is made by the failures in it, not the successes.’
 Later the university offered her an honorary degree but this was, in a letter, ‘incredibly politely refused’.

 Kate Atkinson’s first novel Behind the Scenes at the Museum, set in York and Yorkshire, grew out of a series of short stories.
 This book won both the 1995 Book of the Year and First Novel Whitbread Book Awards, and was dramatised for radio in 2000.
 The book was inspired by a dream she had about walking around the Castle Museum, York, where the exhibits in the street scenes came to life.
 In July 2014 Kate opened the Castle Museum’s First World War exhibition.
-She said at the time she felt she had come full circle.
+She felt that she had come full circle.

 She followed this success with several novels, many of which also won major prizes, for example, Human Croquet (1997), Emotionally Weird (2000).
 Her most critically acclaimed book to date is Life After Life (2013), followed by God in Ruins (2015).
 In September 2018 Kate Atkinson came to York Explore to speak about her latest book Transcription (2018).